 What Is a Proprietary Trading Firm?

-A proprietary trading firm is an organization that uses its own capital to trade in financial markets.
+A proprietary trading firm is a privately funded company that uses its own capital to trade in financial markets.
 Proprietary firms typically specialize in short-term strategies, such as day trading and scalping, and are often called “prop shops.”
 They are usually privately owned companies that don’t have clients but instead focus on their own investments.

 These days, traders can work remotely for prop firms and the profits made are split between the prop trader and the prop firm.
 One main benefit for the trader is that he only pays a low monthly access fee but does not have to bring in risk capital.